 Published indexes.
 The original plan of the VCH seems to have been to publish a combined index of names and places for each county, rather than including an index in each volume.
 The disadvantage of this approach is that it leaves the published volumes without indexes until the whole county is complete - and only a minority of counties have been completed even now.
 Later volumes tended to include their own indexes, and indexes were also published subsequently for a number of the early volumes.
 However, quite a lot of the early volumes remain without indexes.
 In most cases the unindexed volumes contain only general articles, but topographical volumes for two counties - Durham and Northamptonshire - are also unindexed.

 Finding the VCH.
 This index is designed to answer the question of whether a particular place is been covered by the published volumes and, if so, which volume it is treated in.
 The VCH volumes should be available in good reference libraries, though full sets are something of a rarity, so it is worth checking whether a particular volume is held before making a journey.
-The L.D.S.
-Family History Library Catalogue holdings are listed here - most of these appear to have been microfilmed, and are therefore available through Family History Centres.
 (In searching library catalogues, note that the title for each county can vary from volume to volume.
 In these pages I have tried to give the exact titles, together with the names of authors and dates of publication.)

 VCH Online At the beginning of 2001, the VCH launched a project to make some of its material available through the Internet.
-Many volumes or parts of volumes are now available at the British History Online website, and they continue to appear at a rapid rate.
+Many volumes or parts of volumes are now available at the British History Online website.
+This is a very useful resource, but unfortunately it is sometimes marred by inaccurate bibliographical information and errors in the transcribed text.
+Unfortunately the individual page numbers have also been discarded, which makes the online versions harder to use and in some cases has rendered the original indexes useless.
 Draft texts of some articles not yet published are also available on the VCH county web sites.
-Links to online text on these official sites are included in the lists of contents in these pages.

 Funding.
 Finally, the work being done by the VCH depends on funding from local authorities and local sponsorship.
 Although work is in progress on a number of counties, many others are "dormant" through lack of funding.
 If you can help with fundraising, please visit the Victoria County History website for further details.